babylonhealth/neuralTPPs/README.md

 ## Data
 Our preprocessed data can be found here: https://drive.google.com/drive/folders/1KZXUofQ6_jsUzRK4Oh049TVuUe5_ULGS?usp=sharing.
 We do not provide the data for Hawkes (dependent) and Hawkes (independent) as they are deterministically generated during training time.

+## Cite
+Please cite our paper if you use this code in your own work:

 ## Relevant reading
 ### Lecture notes